You'll find some of our current research projects below.

 Artificial Intelligence Agents pose enormous opportunities to inform decisions made by expert and non-expert humans across industries.
 This research develops the potential for Agents to augment complex decision-making.
 Complex decisions impact the future data, observation and state of the system which considering.
 To achieve some confidence in the decision-making process Agents will have to efficiently explore high dimensional decision spaces and collaborate sharing information.

-The research topic of this PhD is learning invariant representations.
-Simply put: whereas most of deep learning is concerned with finding the important information in an input, this PhD focusses on ignoring harmful or irrelevant parts of information.
-This is important to counteract biases or to better leverage structure in the data.
+My research topic is learning invariant representations.
+Simply put: whereas most of deep learning is concerned with finding the important information in an input, I focus on ignoring harmful or irrelevant parts of information.
+This can be important to counteract biases or to better leverage structure in the data.

 Probabilistic modelling and reasoning are widespread techniques lying on the boundary of statistics and machine learning.
 Probabilistic programming simplifies the use of probabilistic modelling thanks to the ease of defining generative models, and saves the effort of deriving custom inference algorithms for the model of interest thanks to the general purpose Monte Carlo or black box variational inference algorithms which are available as part of some prominent probabilistic programming languages or systems, such as Anglican.